 Feasibility studies and site analyses are vital to brief formation and can be fundamental in influencing decisions across a project’s development, often guiding the outcomes and successes of a project.
-Developed for the Housing Forum’s Council’s Workshop, BPTW Director Katie Parsons shares her guidance and practical advice on feasibility best practice to council practitioners alongside co-presenters from Red Loft and Cambridge City Council.
+Developed for the Housing Forum’s Council’s Workshop, BPTW Consultant Katie Parsons shares her guidance and practical advice on feasibility best practice to council practitioners alongside co-presenters from Red Loft and Cambridge City Council.

 Organised to encourage knowledge sharing, the variety of presenters at the workshop allowed discussion topics to emerge from three key development perspectives: the architect’s process led by Katie Parsons, viability modelling by Danny Sutcliffe from Red Loft, and the client’s perspective by Claire Flowers from Cambridge City Council.
 These expert presentations then led into discussion forums and learning outcomes with participation from practitioners welcomed at all times.

 The key learning points from the three discussion topics were summarised as follows: